Solar Windows Cost

 To really dig deep into solar windows costs, let’s take a look at Sharp’s offering, which we actually have some cost info for.

-When Sharp introduced their solar windows back in 2013 (see link above for details), they estimated the cost to be around $2,000 per square meter (equal to about 11 square feet).
+When Sharp introduced their solar windows back in 2013, they estimated the cost to be around $2,000 per square meter (equal to about 11 square feet).

 You might be thinking, “Wow, that seems like a lot of money.”
 You’re right, and I’ll show you just how right you really are.
 Consider the price of a typical double-pane insulated window — you can purchase them for between $150-$250 at a national hardware store.
 If you’re purely interested in replacing your windows, you’re clearly not going to save money this way.

-So what do they cost compared to solar panels?
+So what do these solar windows cost compared to solar panels?

 Yup, you read that right. $124.
 Sharp solar windows are $1,876 more expensive per square meter than conventional solar panels.